gregoryclayton/design/README.md

 -  <a href="https://density.substack.com/p/digital-expressionism"> digital expressionism</a>
 -  <a href="https://density.substack.com/p/the-hierarchy-of-digital-art"> the hierarchy of digital art</a>

-but I just wanted to sum up some other ideas more closely related to game development and web design.
+but I just wanted to sum up some other ideas more closely related to web design and game development.

 <img src="newrembrant2.jpg" style="width:800px;">
 <h3><i>digital expressionism</i></h3>